How to uninstall apps promoting landoseseq.com and similar sites?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

 More examples of pages using scare tactics to trick users into installing potentially unwanted software are security-protect[.]systems, penit[.]xyz, and alert-info[.]space.
-Usually, these pages claim to have detected malware on a device.
-Although, they could display fake system error notifications as well.
-In one way or another, messages/notifications on these sites are never real.
-It is worthwhile to mention that PUAs are called potentially unwanted because most users download and install them unknowingly, unintentionally.
+Usually, these pages claim to have detected malware on the device, however, they could also display fake system error notifications.
+All messages/notifications on these sites are fake.

 How did potentially unwanted applications install on my computer?